-If you highlight this item and press Enter, a dialog box appears that you can enter a Supervisor password.
+If you highlight this item and press Enter, a dialog box appears which lets you enter a Supervisor password.
 You can enter no more than six letters or numbers.
 Press Enter after you have typed in the password.
-There will be the second dialog box asking you to retype the password for confirmation.
+A second dialog box asks you to retype the password for confirmation.
 Press Enter after you have retyped it correctly.
-Then, the password is required for the access to the Setup Utility or for it at start-up, depending on the setting of the Password Check item in Advanced Setup.
+The password is then required to access the Setup Utility or for that and at start-up, depending on the setting of the Password Check item in Advanced Setup.